Anneyanxh114/Certify/README.md

    docker-compose down
    ```

-Please note that you'll need your institution email (e.g., "XXX@gmail.com") and password (e.g., "XXX") to log in as a verifier for the certificate generation process.
+Please note that you'll need your institution email (e.g., "institute@gmail.com") and password (e.g., "123456") to log in as a verifier for the certificate generation process.

 # Dependencies and System Requirements